Eight Forest Lane

 Instructions

-• In a medium mixing bowl, sift the flour, baking powder and spices and mix together.
-Set aside.
+• In a medium mixing bowl, sift together the flour, baking powder, ginger, cinnamon and nutmeg.
+Stir to combine and set aside.

-• In the bowl of a stand mixer with the paddle attachment fitted, cream together the dairy-free butter, dark brown sugar and golden syrup.
-Slowly add in the flour mixture and beat until a crumbly dough forms.
+• In the bowl of a stand mixer fitted with the paddle attachment (or using a hand mixer), beat the dairy free butter, dark brown sugar and golden syrup together until smooth and creamy.

-• Bake the shapes in a preheated oven for about 8-10 minutes or until the edges are starting to turn golden.
-The middles will still look quite soft.
-Let the cookies sit on the tray for 5-10 minutes to cool before transferring to a wire rack to cool completely.
+• Let the cookies cool on the tray for 5-10 minutes before transferring to a wire rack to cool completely.

-• Make the icing.
-Mix together the icing sugar and vanilla with a little water at a time until a thick paste forms.
-Add the icing to a piping bag with a small round tip fitted and pipe decorations on the cookies.
-Let the icing set at room temperature overnight to completely harden before stacking and storing the cookies.
+• Decorate the cookies.
+Spoon the icing into a piping bag fitted with a small round tip and pipe your designs onto the cooled cookies.
+Leave the icing to set at room temperature overnight to harden completely before stacking or storing.

 Notes

-If you don’t have a stand mixer you can use an electric hand held mixer to cream the dairy-free butter and sugar together.
+Mixer: If you don’t have a stand mixer you can use an electric hand held mixer to cream the dairy free butter and sugar together.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.